giladgray/ts-quick-docs/README.md

 #### excludePaths: `(string | RegExp)[]`

 Array of patterns that will be matched against each file's path.
-Matching files will not be parsed and entities in those files will not appear in the output.
+Matching files _will be_ parsed but entities in those files _will not_ appear in the output.

 #### ignoreDefinitions: `boolean = false`